The birds are chirping, flowers are blooming, and the sun is shining. But there’s so much more that points to Spring at Northwest Trek Wildlife Park.

 ANTLERS ARE DROPPING

 Out in the 435-acre Free-Roaming Area, the bull (male) elk are dropping their antlers—a yearly occurrence that happens a few months after breeding season due to a decrease in testosterone.
-Guests can see the Roosevelt elk in the Free-Roaming Area by booking a Wild Drive or Keeper Adventure Tour.
+Guests can see the Roosevelt elk in the Free-Roaming Area by hopping on a Discovery Tram Tour or by booking a Wild Drive or Keeper Adventure Tour.